World’s Toughest Job: The Fake Interview Reveal

 What this execution is really selling: transparency as a brand behavior

 This is not a product demo.
 It is a credibility play.
+By “credibility play,” I mean a trust-building move where behavior and voice do the convincing, not feature claims.
 Putting the CEO front and center makes the promise feel like an internal standard, not just a campaign line.
+Because leadership voice is hard to outsource, the claim reads as accountable, not decorative.

 In service categories where trust is fragile, a simple fairness test plus a human spokesperson can communicate differentiation faster than feature claims.